UniMath/agda-unimath/src/ring-theory/ideals-rings.lagda.md

   relate-same-elements-congruence-ideal-congruence-Ring = ?-}
 ```

-Characterisation of ring congruences remains to be defined.
+Characterisation of equality of ring congruences remains to be defined.